kairosity/mp3-snapathon/README.md

 ## 3. Approved File Extensions

 The application limits the type of files that can be uploaded to a pre-approved subset.
-This was achieved by using a config instruction: ```app.config['UPLOAD_EXTENSIONS'] = ['.jpg', '.png', '.gif', '.svg', '.jpeg']``` Which was then referenced in all methods dealing with uploaded files: the compete(), the edit_profile() and the register() functions.
+This was achieved by using a config instruction: ```app.config['UPLOAD_EXTENSIONS'] = ['.jpg', '.png', '.gif', '.svg', '.jpeg', '.heic']``` Which was then referenced in all methods dealing with uploaded files: the compete(), the edit_profile() and the register() functions.

 If a user attempts to upload any other extension type, the application throws a 415 error: